charliejmoore/quick-notes/javascript-libraries.md

 - [Handsontable](https://github.com/handsontable/handsontable): JavaScript data grid with a spreadsheet look & feel.
 Works for React, Angular, and Vue.
 - [Fabric.js](https://github.com/fabricjs/fabric.js): Javascript Canvas Library, SVG-to-Canvas (& canvas-to-SVG) Parser.
 - [Color Thief](https://lokeshdhakar.com/projects/color-thief/): Grab the color palette from an image using just Javascript.
 Works in the browser and in Node.
+- [faker.js](https://github.com/faker-js/faker): Generate massive amounts of fake data in the browser and node.js.
+- [jsPDF](https://github.com/parallax/jsPDF):Client-side JavaScript PDF generation for everyone.
+- [deeplinks.js](https://github.com/WesleyAC/deeplinks): deeplinks.js allows people to easily link directly to any text selection on your website.
+Here's an example of what one of these links looks like.
+It's intended mostly for blogs and other such websites, but it's relatively agnostic to the environment it's running in.

 #### 🧪 Testing
 - [Jest](https://jestjs.io/)